Giantpizzahead/bob-bot/README.md

 OPENAI_KEY = OpenAI API key.
 OPENROUTER_KEY = OpenRouter API key.
 SERPER_API_KEY = Serper API key (for Google search).
+UNCENSORED_INTRO = (Optional) Custom prompt to feed to the bot when using the uncensored model.

 ACTIVITIES_USERNAME = (Optional) Username for logging into all activities.
 Needed to use activities.
 ACTIVITIES_PWD = (Optional) Password for logging into all activities.
 Needed to use activities.